 Before tactics, the failure modes worth understanding so you can design against them.

 Contract overlap.
 The outgoing MSP’s contract has a notice period, typically 30 to 90 days.
 The incoming vendor needs runway to onboard, typically 14 to 45 days.
-If you do not plan the overlap, you either pay for two vendors at once (sometimes for months) or you operate without coverage during the gap (sometimes catastrophically).
+Plan the overlap deliberately; otherwise you either pay for two vendors at once (sometimes for months) or you operate without coverage during the gap (sometimes catastrophically).

-Knowledge transfer that doesn’t happen.
-Your outgoing MSP has institutional knowledge — which scripts run on which schedules, which user has which exception, why the printer in the conference room never works.
-Most contracts do not require knowledge transfer; many MSPs are not motivated to provide it.
-If you do not actively extract this knowledge before the relationship ends, you and your new vendor rediscover it through pain.
+Knowledge transfer that fails to happen.
+Your outgoing MSP has institutional knowledge — which scripts run on which schedules, which user has which exception, why the printer in the conference room always misbehaves.
+Most contracts leave knowledge transfer optional; many MSPs lack motivation to provide it.
+Actively extract this knowledge before the relationship ends, or you and your new vendor will rediscover it through pain.

 The 72-hour cutover gap.
 The exact moment the old vendor’s responsibility ends and the new vendor’s begins is when something will go wrong.
-If nobody owns those 72 hours explicitly — if the contracts simply hand off and assume continuity — you will spend a weekend fielding tickets neither vendor wants.
+Assign explicit ownership of those 72 hours — otherwise the contracts simply hand off and assume continuity, and you will spend a weekend fielding tickets neither vendor wants.

 Plan for all three.
 They are predictable and they are preventable.